Personal Injury Lawyer Houston

 The assumption of risk is a defense in a Houston injury lawsuit that applies to personal injury law.
 More specifically, a legal defense asserted by a defendant to avoid liability for a plaintiff’s injury.
-Risk doctrine assumes that a plaintiff knowingly and willingly places themselves at risk of injury in any actions and that they must be responsible for any injuries or damages resulting from the action.
+Risk doctrine assumes that a plaintiff knowingly and willingly places themselves at risk of injury in any action and must be responsible for any injuries or damages resulting from the action.

 At the Houston Injury Lawyers, PLLC, we know that the middle of your injury recovery is not the ideal situation to begin to educate yourself on the complexities of personal injury law.
 That’s where we can step in.
 As soon as you are able, get in touch with our team.
 We can arrange a free consultation.
 During this consultation, you can ask any questions you need to ask, and we can evaluate your case.
 We will be able to advise you on the best course of action, and if you are comfortable, we can begin right away, removing you from the stress.